 Spanish Immersion for Adults in Costa Rica & Ecuador

 Everyone knows that immersion is the best way to learn medical Spanish.
-So you are left with 2 questions:
+So, you are left with two questions:

-- What is the most effective way to do immersion?
+1. What is the most effective way to do Spanish immersion for adults?

-I guarantee you won’t be disappointed with our Adult Spanish immersion course abroad!
+I guarantee you won’t be disappointed with our Spanish immersion for adults’ course abroad!

 1 – 2 weeks in length